folutade/KnowThatYouAnointed/content/posts/the-party.md

 * The fact that Western cultures tend to depict Jesus as a White European further emphasizes the perception that Christians worship “the White man’s god”.

-* With the line “tellin’ folks that my God ain’t real” Lecrae pushes back against these seemingly racially charged accusations against Chrisitanity by saying “my God” which emphasizes his deeply personal connection to God that is not based on White people, American identity or Western culture.
+* With the line “tellin’ folks that my God ain’t real” Lecrae pushes back against these seemingly racially charged accusations against Christianity by saying “my God” which emphasizes his deeply personal connection to God that is not based on White people, American identity or Western culture.

 * It is notable that over the course of the previous seven years, Lecrae had rapped about his journey and struggles with reconciling his Black identity with negative racial experiences among Christians that caused Lecrae to doubt whether God is real.